-CCAI matches and places more China’s Waiting Children than any other agencies.
+CCAI matches and places more of China’s Waiting Children than any other agency.
 CCAI

 typically matches 30 to 40 Waiting Children per month through the agency-specific

 Shared List.
 So far, we have successfully found

 Waiting Children, both girls (40%) and boys (60%.
 Yes, a lot of boys!), range in

 age from about 8 months to 13 years at the time of match.

 The information available in a Waiting Child’s file includes:

 - Several photographs, including, if applicable, the physical appearance of a visible

 - A physical examination (typically including a blood test, urine test, hepatitis